-While donations, bequests and sponsorship to the arts took a sharp downturn during 2020 due to the COVID-19 pandemic, support is recovering in line with previous levels and is anticipated to continue to grow with government support.
+While donations, bequests and sponsorship to the arts declined during 2020 due to the COVID-19 pandemic, support is recovering in line with previous levels.
+And, with government support, this support is likely to increase in the future.

-The Government's approach to encouraging private sector support in the arts is two-fold.
-The Government equips artists and arts organisations with the skills required to fundraise and build partnerships with supporters and investors.
-The Government also facilitates and incentivises giving and private investment through matched funding programs and taxation incentives.
-Creative Australia will continue the functions of Creative Partnerships Australia.
+We will equip artists and arts organisations with the skills they need to fundraise and build partnerships with supporters and investors.
+We will also encourage giving and private investment through matched funding programs and tax incentives.
+And Creative Australia will continue the functions of Creative Partnerships Australia to promote private sector connections with the sector.

-There is an opportunity to foster increased partnerships between commercial and not-for-profit arts sector organisations, and to drive co-investment for the creation of original Australian stories and artistic works which can remain in repertoires for many years.
-There is also a role for increased mentoring and support to develop business skills and entrepreneurship across the sector, and to develop sustainable business models.
+We will explore opportunities to increase partnerships between commercial and not-for-profit arts sector organisations.
+Joint investment will encourage the creation of original Australian stories and artistic works that will be enjoyed for years to come.

-- Transfer the functions

-of Creative Partnerships

-Australia to the newly

-established Creative

-Australia to create synergies

-between public and

-private partnerships, as

-well as government and

-philanthropic investment.
+Mentoring and support will help individuals and organisations in the sector to develop business skills and sustainable business models.

-- Streamline programs that incentivise philanthropic support for the arts, such as the Register of Cultural Organisations, to assist cultural organisations to attract funding and cultural gifts from businesses and individuals.

-- Increase funding to the newly established Creative Australia to support more small and medium arts organisations and drive the development of new artistic works of scale.
+- Transfer the functions of Creative Partnerships Australia to the newly established Creative Australia to create synergies between public and private partnerships, as well as government and philanthropic investment. - Streamline programs that incentivise philanthropic support for the arts, such as the Register of Cultural Organisations, to assist cultural organisations to attract funding and cultural gifts from businesses and individuals. - Increase funding to the newly established Creative Australia to support more small and medium arts organisations and drive the development of new artistic works of scale.